-Description: The UKCA (UK Conformity Assessed) marking is a new UK product marking that is used for goods being placed on the market in Great Britain (England, Wales and Scotland).
-It covers most goods which previously required the CE marking.
+Description: The UKCA (UK Conformity Assessed) marking is a new UK marking.

+> product marking that is used for goods being placed on the market in Great Britain (England, Wales and Scotland).
+It covers most goods which previously required the CE eica Microsystems (UK) Limited

-Symbol: Title of the symbol: WEEE Symbol
+Title of the symbol: UKRP Symbol: